 A communicable disease outbreak or epidemic has far reaching implications for the entire health and medical continuum, not only due to the surge in need, but also due to the impact on staff, the economic impact, and the cascading effects that can threaten the overall health and safety of a community.
 Further, these incidents can strain the local, state, and even federal response and health and medical systems due to an extended response period and propensity to spread regardless of jurisdictional or state lines.

-Disease outbreaks and epidemics often require an expansive level of coordination amongst a wide variety of partners.
 These events can quickly result in resource and supply shortages, hospital and clinic surges, significant staff shortages, and the implementation of Crisis Standards of Care (Colorado Department of Public Health and Environment Crisis Standards of Care Plan).

 Severe Weather